zenq-tw/wh3_db_reader/README.md

 ## Future Plans <a name="future-plans"></a>

-0. support more tables :-)
+* support more tables :-)
+* add more description for supported tables (which columns exactly are available)
-1. improve contribution documents
+* improve contribution documents
     1. upload my ReClass.net project
     2. make it more people-friendly (verbose?))
-2. add support of MCT
+* add support of MCT
     1. DB tables export in common formats (tsv, csv)?
     2. View tables content in game?
-3. support battle mod
+* support battle mod?

 ## Credits